Music and politics: Introduction

-Participants in the informed discourse about music are aware that music itself is not political.
+Participants who engaged in the informed discourse about music are aware that it is not inherently political.
 If music listeners (including performers, composers, politicians and authorities who know music because they listen to it) "see" a relationship between certain music and politics, this is because, as a result of consequential logic, they attribute to this music the capacity to initiate certain (political) beliefs or behaviours in listeners.
-This relationship is also due to the specific functioning of music as a sign system, which is primarily based on similarities, structural analogies and associations that listeners construct between the music they listen to and non-musical things and phenomena.